liubang/nvimrc/README.md

 ## Install

-Install vim with python3 support.
+Install vim with python3 and lua support.

 For Mac OS X: